datanav/docs/product-features.rst

 Global datasets
 ===============

-The use of global datasets is described in depth in the :ref:`Best Practice <best-practice-global>` document.
+The use of global :ref:`datasets <concepts-datasets>` is described in depth in the :ref:`Best Practice <best-practice-global>` document.
 The principle is to have one go-to dataset to find data about a specific type of data.
 A global dataset typically co-locates and :ref:`merges <concepts-merging>` data from many different sources.

 .. _concepts-merging: